Deployment Overview of Open WebUI and Ollama on Server¶

 Available Ports for Connection¶

-The following ports are configured for the deployment:
+The following ports are available for external and internal connections:

 -

-Port 443: HTTPS traffic for the web interface (External).
+Port 443: HTTPS traffic for the Open WebUI interface via Nginx.

 -

-Port 80: HTTP traffic for SSL certificate validation and redirection (External).
+Port 80: HTTP traffic for SSL redirection and Let's Encrypt validation.

 -

-Port 3000: Internal port defined in configuration (not directly exposed to the public).
+Port 3000: Internal port defined in configuration (not exposed externally).

 -

-Port 8080: Internal port used by the Open WebUI container.
+Port 8080: Internal port used by the Open WebUI container, proxied by Nginx.

 Starting, Stopping, and Updating¶